kostkr/Language-Testing/README.md

 - Hibernate
 - Spring Security
 - Thymeleaf
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, Bootstrap
 - Junit
 - Spring test
-- Docker
+- Docker, Docker-compose

-##Requirements
+##System Requirements

 - Java 17 or later
 - Gradle
+- Docker

-## Start
+## Quick Start Guide

-1) start docker
-2) start WebSiteApplication.java
+- Run WebSiteApplication:
+  Within the project structure, find the WebSiteApplication.java file.
+  Select the "Run" option to initiate the platform.

+- Access the Platform:Once the application has started, open your web browser.
+  Navigate to the specified local address (usually http://localhost:8080) to access the platform.